coronensis/tort/README.md

-# ToRT - Toy-grade OSEK/VXD-inspired RTOS
+# ToRT - Tetris device with toy-grade OSEK/VDX-inspired RTOS

 ## Overview

-This project started out with the intention to implement a simple RTOS based on OSEK/VXD for the ATmega328P to be run in a simulator.
-It ended up with a hardware device being able to play Tetris: The "**Tetris Machine**".
+This project started out with the intention to implement a simple RTOS based on OSEK/VDX for the ATmega328P to be run in a simulator.
+It ended up with a hardware device being able to play Tetris: The "**Tetris Device**".
 An RTOS was implemented, although very different from what was originally intended :)